 Students are encouraged to facilitate discussion groups.
-Simply request to be trained, choose your topic, schedule the time and duration, and you will be set to go.
-LGBTQ Resource Center staff will provide any needed support.
-Email Lorraine Schroeder at email@example.com for more information.
+Simply request to be trained.
+The LGBTQ Resource Center staff will contact you about training dates and provide any needed support.
+Email Jamie Gonzales for more information.

 Lavender Graduation is an annual ceremony conducted on numerous campuses to honor LGBTQIA+ and ally students and to acknowledge their achievements and contributions to the University.